STOmics/Stereopy/docs/source/index.rst

 **Stereopy** is a fundamental and comprehensive tool for mining and visualization \
 based on spatial transcriptomics data, such as Stereo-seq (spatial enhanced resolution omics sequencing) data. \
 More analysis will be added here, either from other popular tools or developed by ourselves, to meet diverse requirements. \
-Meanwhile we are still working on the improvement of performance and calculation efficiency.
+Meanwhile, we are still working on the improvement of performance and calculation efficiency.

 * Get quickly started by browsing `Usage Principles <https://stereopy.readthedocs.io/en/latest/index.html>`_, `Tutorials <https://stereopy.readthedocs.io/en/latest/Tutorials/Examples.html>`_ or `API <https://stereopy.readthedocs.io/en/latest/api/index.html>`_.